rsms/js-lru/README.md

   an "older" entry (doubly-linked, "older" being close to "head" and "newer" being closer to "tail").

-- Key lookup is done by aid from a key-entry map based on a native object, which in most cases means `O(1)` complexity.
+- Key lookup is done through a key-entry mapping native object, which on most platforms mean `O(1)` complexity.
 This comes at a very low memory cost  (for storing two extra pointers for each entry).

 Fancy ASCII art illustration of the general design: